NullHypothesis/backlogscans/README.md

 Overview
 ========

-This is a set of scripts which implement a number of TCP-based network measurement tests.
+This repository contains a set of scripts which implement a number of TCP-based network measurement tests.
+These tests were written for a [research project analysing the Great Firewall of China](http://cs.unm.edu/~royaen/gfw/).
+In particular, the following tests are supported.

+ * TCP backlog scan which probes a Linux machine's SYN backlog in order to learn how many half-open TCP connections it currently has.
+This is implemented by `synscan.sh` and `rstscan.sh`.
+ * Traceroute script which runs a number of traceroutes to a given host.
+This is implemented by `traceroute.sh` and `traceroute_host.sh`.
+ * All tests are wrapped by the script `probing_wrapper.sh` which invokes `probe_host.sh`.

 Feedback
 ========